mbari-org/aidata/README.md

 [Redis](https://redis.io) databases, although support for other data sources is also possible, e.g. [FathomNet](https://fathomnet.org/). so we decided to keep the name generic.

+This also supports loading media from a directory or URL, and transforming data into various formats for machine learning, e.g. COCO, CIFAR, or PASCAL VOC format.

 ## Installation

 ### Create the Anaconda environment